origin1tech/pargv/README.md

 ## Configure

 Pargv accepts two parameters, both of which are optional.
 The first is a number which represents the index of the primary command's position.
-By default this is 2 or the second argument.
-NOTE: position is NOT zero based.
-Positions are counted starting from 1.

-Pargv will then splice arguments before this index leaving the remaining command and options/flags.
-This is likely what's desired as the initial elements in the process.argv provided by node are related to node itself and not usually needed for your utility.

-To disable this just call:
+By default autotmatically removes the executed script and the node path leaving the command(s) called and its option(s).
+If this is not the desired behavior set the index to 0 and all process.argv elements are included/parsed.
+But again that's not likely what you're looking for.

+Example setting the index to 0:

 ```js
 // parse everything